 The early termination fees that cell phone companies charge are outrageous!
-Most companies charge anywhere from $150-200 if you cancel your contract before you fulfill the terms.
-I just signed up for the Sprint SERO offer even though I hadn’t fulfilled my other phone contract with Verizon.
-I don’t want to pay the $175 early termination fee, so thankfully, there are several ways to get out of a cell phone without paying a penny.
+Most companies charge anywhere from $150-200 to cancel your contract before you fulfill the terms.
+In the past I got out of a cell phone phone contract with Verizon by transferring my phone number and contract to a friend.
+I was able to avoid the paying the $175 Early Termination Fee (ETF).
+There are several other ways to get out of a cell phone without paying a penny, and with the current competition, some cell phone providers will even pay the termination fee for you if you sign up with them! (see below for some offers).

 If your cell carrier changes the terms of the contract you signed, you can cancel your contract without paying any early termination fees.
 Many states require cell phone companies to give customers advance notice of contract changes which could increase the cost or extend the length of the contract.
 These cell phone companies must get consent from their customers before increasing the cost or extending the length of contract.
 This is only fair; why should you have to uphold the new terms of a contract you did not originally agree to?